grafana/loki/docs/clients/promtail/stages/cri.md

 2. `stream`: Either stdout or stderr
 3. `log`: The contents of the log line

 No whitespace is permitted between the components.
-In the following exmaple, only the first log line can be properly formatted using the `cri` stage:
+In the following example, only the first log line can be properly formatted using the `cri` stage:

 ```